The first computing devices and machines. Calculating machine

 Gottfried Leibniz. (wikipedia.org)

-One very curious story is connected with the Leibniz calculator.
-At the beginning of the XVIII century, the car was seen by Peter I, who visited Europe as part of the Great Embassy.
-The future emperor became very interested in the device and even bought it.
-Legend has it that Peter later sent a calculator to the Chinese Emperor Kangxi as a gift.
+There is one very interesting story connected with Leibniz's calculator.
+At the beginning of the 18th century, the car was seen by Peter I, who was visiting Europe as part of the Great Embassy.
+The future emperor was very interested in the device and even bought it.
+Legend has it that Peter later sent the calculator to the Kangxi Emperor of China as a gift.

 From calculator to computer

-The case of Pascal and Leibniz developed.
+The case of Pascal and Leibniz developed further.
 In the 18th century, many scientists made attempts to improve computers.
 The main idea was to create a commercially successful device.
-Success, in the end, accompanied the Frenchman Charles Xavier Thomas de Colmar.
+Success ultimately followed the Frenchman Charles Xavier Thomas de Colmar.

 Charles Xavier Thomas de Colmar. (wikipedia.org)

-In 1820, he launched the mass production of computing instruments.
+In 1820, he launched mass production of computing instruments.
 Strictly speaking, Colmar was more of a skilled industrialist than an inventor.
-His "Tom machine" was not much different from Leibniz's calculator.
-Colmar was even accused of stealing someone else's invention and trying to make a fortune at the expense of someone else's labor.
+His “Thoma machine” was not much different from Leibniz’s calculator.
+Colmar was even accused of stealing someone else's invention and trying to make a fortune from someone else's labor.

-In Russia, the serial production of calculators began in 1890.
-The calculator acquired its current form in the 20th century.
-In the 1960s and 1970s, this industry experienced a real boom.
-The instruments have improved over the years.
-In 1965, for example, a calculator appeared that could calculate logarithms, and in 1970, a calculator was first released that fit in a person's hand.
-But at that time the computer age was already beginning, although humanity had not yet had time to feel it.
+In Russia, serial production of calculators began in 1890.
+The calculator acquired its current form already in the twentieth century.
+In the 1960-1970s, this industry experienced a real boom.
+The devices were improved every year.
+In 1965, for example, a calculator appeared that could calculate logarithms, and in 1970 a calculator that fit in a person’s hand was first released.
+But at this time the computer age had already begun, although humanity had not yet had time to feel it.

 Computers

-The man who laid the foundations for the development of computer technology is considered by many to be the French weaver Joseph Marie Jacquard.
-It's hard to tell if this is a joke or not.
-However, it was Jacquard who invented the punched card.
-At that time, people did not yet know what a memory card was.
-The invention of Jaccard may well claim this title.
+Many consider the French weaver Joseph Marie Jacquard to be the person who laid the foundations for the development of computer technology.
+It's hard to say whether this is a joke or not.
+However, it was Jacquard who invented the punch card.
+Back then people didn’t yet know what a memory card was.
+Jacquard's invention may well claim this title.
 The weaver invented it to control the loom.
-The idea was that with the help of a punched card, a pattern for the fabric was set.
-That is, from the moment the punched card was launched, the pattern was applied without human intervention - automatically.
+The idea was that a punch card was used to create a pattern for the fabric.
+That is, from the moment the punch card was launched, the pattern was applied without human intervention - automatically.

-Jacquard's punched cards, of course, were not electronic device.
-Before the appearance of such items was still very far away, because Jacquard lived at the turn of the XVIII-XIX centuries. ekov.
-However, punched cards later became widely used in other areas, going far beyond the redistribution of the famous loom.
+Naturally, there was no Jaccard punch card electronic device.
+The appearance of such objects was still very far away, because Jacquard lived at the turn of the 18th-19th centuries.
+Ekov.
+However, punched cards later became widely used in other areas, going far beyond the famous loom.

-In 1835, Charles Babbage described an analytical engine that could have been based on punched cards.
+In 1835, Charles Babbage described an analytical engine that could be based on punched cards.
 The key principle of operation of such a device was programming.
-Thus, the English mathematician predicted the advent of the computer.
+Thus, the English mathematician predicted the appearance of the computer.
 Alas, Babbage himself was never able to build the machine he invented.
 The world's first analog computer was born in 1927.
-It was created by Vanivar Bush, a professor at the University of Massachusetts.
+It was created by University of Massachusetts professor Vannevar Bush.

 2. “Time - events - people”